 Recycling and reuse potential of electronic PCB waste

 The use of electronic equipment has increased worldwide in the past few years.
 Precious metals are an important raw material for EEE manufacturers and the demand is growing fast.
 After use phase the EEE becomes waste (WEEE).
 The concentration of precious metals in WEEE is small, but the economic and ecological value of precious metals like gold, silver or palladium and special metals like tantalum or neodymium make recycling economically and ecologically relevant.
 Recycling of raw materials from end-of-life electronics is the most effective solution for solving the problem of growing e-waste.
 Recycling also protects from landfill of hazardous materials from PCBs.
 The highest concentration of precious metals in WEEE is located in the PCBs.
-One ton of PCB waste contains around 135 g gold, 669 g silver and 50 g palladium which can be recycled.
-In several recycling chains only about a quarter of the gold and palladium and a tenth of silver are sent to the output fraction from which precious metals will be directly recovered (Chancerel, et al., 2009).
+One measurement showed that one ton of PCB waste contains around 135 g gold, 669 g silver and 50 g palladium which can be recycled.
+As presented in section 1.1, in a pre-processing facility only about a quarter of the gold and palladium and a tenth of silver were sent to output fractions from which precious metals were directly recovered (Chancerel, et al., 2009).

 Reuse of electronic components can help to prevent health problems, create jobs and reduce greenhouse-gas emissions.
 Unfortunately today’s market for reused electronic components is very small.
 Testing of unsoldered electronic components is very difficult caused by the height diversity and complexity of electronic components.
 Also low prices of electronic components in consumer electronics is challenging for a growing reuse market.
 A system which determines the price of specific electronic components to estimate the revenue is necessary to increase the potential of reusing electronic components.